Vale's designs on China add to Rio, BHP drive for more iron ore

 “China apparently hopes to seek balance and increasing competition between its two biggest suppliers, and any costs cut by Vale which has higher logistics costs will help lower the cost curve for the whole sector,” said Xia Junyan, an analyst with Everbright Futures in Shanghai.

-Iron ore .IO62-CNI=SI staged a modest recovery in June but tumbled to a decade low near $44 a tonne last week, a price at which only the big low-cost majors can make money.
+Iron ore has staged only a modest recovery to stand at $50.10 a tonne after tumbling to a decade low near $44 last week, a price at which only the big low-cost majors can make money.

 Australian miners are still producing at full tilt.